Jarodiv/jarodiv-overlay/README.md

 There generally are two methods to install this overlay.

-### Layman
+### eselect

-To install this overlay using `app-portage/layman`, run the following command
+To install this overlay using `app-eselect/eselect-repository`, run the following command

-`layman -o https://raw.githubusercontent.com/Jarodiv/jarodiv-overlay/master/repositories.xml -f -a jarodiv-overlay`
+`eselect repository add jarodiv-overlay git https://github.com/Jarodiv/jarodiv-overlay.git`

-More information on this can be found in the [Gentoo Wiki](https://wiki.gentoo.org/wiki/Layman#Adding_custom_repositories).
+More information on this can be found in the [Gentoo Wiki](https://wiki.gentoo.org/wiki/Eselect/Repository#Add_repositories).

 ### Local repositories